 The Languages Across the Curriculum (LAC) Program offers LAC course options (independent seminars, discussion sections, combined discussion sections, and research components) in numerous languages including Spanish in a wide variety of disciplines.
 Learn more.

 Every year, a representative group of UNC graduate students is nominated to serve on the ISA Graduate Student Forum.
 The Forum works with ISA to coordinate activities of particular interest to graduate students working on Latin American issues across campus.
 Events organized by the Forum can be diverse.
-The Forum has served as host to short-term Cuban scholars and coordinated interdisciplinary lectures by members of the Argentinean Colectivo Situaciones.
+The Forum has served as host to short-term scholars, are coordinated interdisciplinary lectures, conference presentations and workshops.